vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 The TPM 2.0 Endorsement Key (EK) is a permanent asymmetric key pair that is generated and stored in a TPM, including the vTPM, during instantiation or manufacture.
 The EK is designed to be non-migratable, which means it cannot be moved to another TPM, nor can it be changed.

 The EK serves two primary purposes: it helps to uniquely identify a TPM (or the device to which it is attached), and it serves as a root of trust for other keys that the TPM generates for use in encryption and digital signing.
-The EK is typically used indirectly through other keys tied to it, helping ensure that these operations are secure and specific to the TPM and device.
+The EK is typically used indirectly, through other keys associated with it, which ties these operations to that specific TPM and device.

-The EK can be used in a privacy-sensitive way by creating an "endorsement key certificate" where the EK is used to sign a statement, which is then signed by a privacy-ca Certificate Authority, thus proving that the statement comes from a legitimate TPM without revealing the EK directly.
+The EK can be used in a privacy-sensitive way by creating an "endorsement key certificate": the EK signs a statement, and a Privacy CA then signs that statement.
+This proves that the statement comes from a legitimate TPM without revealing the EK directly.

 ### What is a storage root key?